aidansedgewick/aas2rto/README.md

 - Add your credentials
     - As earlier, modify the config and switch ATLAS `use: False` if you don't have the credentials yet.
 - If you do not already have a suitable telegram bot set up, there is a brief description below.
-- Run with `python3 scripts/main.py -c config/fink_kn_bot.yaml`
+- Run with `python3 scripts/main.py --config config/fink_kn_bot.yaml`

 #### `config/examples/alerce_supernovae.yaml`:
 Note that there are no credentials needed for Alerce!
 - Alerce doesn't have kafka alerts at the moment, so this script periodically queries for new targets.
 - Add Atlas credential, or switch off as earlier.
-- run with `python3 scripts/main.py -c config/alerce_supernovae.yaml`
+- run with `python3 scripts/main.py --config config/alerce_supernovae.yaml`

 #### `config/examples/yse_rising.yaml`:
 - Add credentials as before.
-NOTE: the YSE interface is still experimental...!
+NOTE: the YSE module is still experimental...!

 ## The main interface
 Once the quickstart isn't much use to you any more, you can write your own scoring functions and modeling functions.